OUR TWENTYFIVE YEAR CAMPAIGN TO CONTROL

 Unfortunately due to a lack of contributions we have had to scale back our campaign.

-We are very sorry if we are unable to reply to your letters as speedily as
+We are very sorry if we are unable to reply to your letters and emails as speedily as

 Smoke can drift a long way when there is little wind and a fire lit at